yoctoproject/poky/documentation/ref-manual/qa-checks.rst

 - ``Fuzz detected: <patch output> [patch-fuzz]``

-    This check looks for evidence of "fuzz" when applying patches within the ``do_patch`` task.
+    This check looks for evidence of "fuzz" when applying patches within the :ref:`ref-tasks-patch` task.
 Patch fuzz is a situation when the ``patch`` tool ignores some of the context lines in order to apply the patch.
 Consider this example: